Updated: Feb 18

-As the global Coronavirus/COVID19 outbreak continues to evolve, I wanted to provide you with one place to check updated information as to the impact of Coronavirus/COVID19 on The Curl Store - and what is happening behind the scenes in these unprecedented times.
+As the global Coronavirus/COVID19 outbreak continues to evolve, this post provides one place to check updated information as to the impact of Coronavirus/COVID19 on The Curl Store - This post will be updated as required.
+Please stay safe & well!